usnavy/Navy-Design-Guide/image-scheme.md

 > Some colors don't pair well with our brand colors.
 Avoid images
 > with large areas of clashing color.

-#### Usage
-Thumbnails are small images that represent the narrative or information in tight spaces.
-They typically act as tap targets that lead to primary content, appearing within components.

-#### Placement
-They are used when providing previews, teasers, lists, or groups of visual imagery.

 <hr>